jarmo/secrets/README.md

 ### Initializing Vault

 Vault needs to be initialized if there is going to be a default vault.
 Otherwise specifying `--path` or `--alias` with any command is supported.
-Initializing vault just stores location and alias to your vault into a configuration file:
+Initializing vault just stores location and alias to your vault into a configuration file (supporting [XDG Base Directory standard](https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html)):

 ```
 $ secrets initialize --path /home/user/.secrets.json --alias main
-Vault successfully configured at /home/user/.secrets.conf.json and is ready to store your secrets!
+Vault successfully configured at /home/user/.config/secrets/config.json and is ready to store your secrets!
 ```

 ### Adding a New Secret